-AT&T reportedly interested in Vodafone acquisitionAlex Wagner - Deputy Managing Editor, News Desk
+AT&T reportedly interested in Vodafone acquisitionAlex Wagner - Editorial Director of News and Content

 Earlier this year, the rumor mill claimed that AT&T was interested in acquiring a European carrier as a way to continue to grow its business and try out different pricing strategies.
 There hasn't been much in the way of new information on the matter since, but that's changing today.

 According to sources speaking to Bloomberg, AT&T executives are currently putting together the basics of a plan that would see it try to purchase Vodafone, the largest carrier in Europe.
 No formal discussions have taken place yet, but AT&T is busy trying to figure out which parts of Vodafone it would retain and which it would sell off if a deal were to take place.
 It's said that AT&T is interested in Vodafone's European assets more than its African and Indian pieces.
 One strategy that AT&T is reportedly kicking around is holding onto Vodafone's European assets and then bundling the emerging market parts into one package that could be sold off to another wireless company like America Movil or China Mobile.